nasimbio/Transcriptomic_Comparison_of_Human_Brain-Regions/README.md

-# Bulk RNA-seq Analysis — Brain Region Comparison
+# Transcriptomic Comparison of Human Brain Regions (Bulk RNA-seq Analysis)

 This project focuses on **bulk RNA-seq analysis** comparing two distinct brain regions: **Hippocampus (HP)** and **Motor Cortex (MC)**.
 Each region includes two experimental groups, labeled **A** and **B**.
 The objective is to identify differentially expressed genes (DEGs) and enriched biological processes that distinguish conditions both *within* and *across* brain regions.